PRTZLnet/twitter-analyze/README.md

-# update 11/8
+# update 11/17
 did QA on `index.php`, does some odd quirks, but it's not common.
-Feature I say.
+Feature I'd say.

  - fixed spelling error
  - added some notes for the user
+ - on hold because twitter has banned c9, so...

 # update 9/27